whitecatboard/Lua-RTOS-ESP32/README.md

 1. Install The Whitecat Console.
 The Whitecat Console is a command line tool that allows the programmer to flash a Lua RTOS compatible board with the last available firmware.

-   * Download The Whitecat Console binary for your platform:
+   * Download The Whitecat Console binary for your platform.
      - [Ubuntu](http://downloads.whitecatboard.org/console/linux/wcc)
      - [Mac OS](http://downloads.whitecatboard.org/console/osx/wcc)
      - [Windows](http://downloads.whitecatboard.org/console/windows/wcc.exe)

-   * Copy The Whitecat Console binary to a folder accessed by the system path:
+   * Copy The Whitecat Console binary to a folder accessed by the system path.
      - Ubuntu: sudo cp wcc /usr/bin
      - Mac OS: sudo cp wcc /usr/bib

-   * Test that The Whitecat Console binary works well:
+   * Test that The Whitecat Console binary works well.

      For Ubuntu / Mac OS open a terminal and type: